 Transport Options at Alicante Airport

-The train service does not run directly into the Alicante Airport but you can take a bus or taxi to the Alicante Train station.
+There are no train services at Alicante Airport, but you can take a bus or taxi to the Alicante Train station.
 At Alicante train station, make sure to take the 'Plaza de los Luceros' exit on the airport bus, you can then board a train into a more localized area of Alicante or out into the surrounding resort areas.